 Once you get a brief overview of the Quantitative section, start preparing.

-Take GRE Practice Test
+Take the GRE Diagnostic Test

 Take your time to review the review test and see which questions you couldn’t do and which ones took more time.